 Tax Consequences When a Creditor Writes Off or Settles a Debt

-Of course, the IRS still wants to collect tax on this money, and it will turn to you for payment.
-Because you no longer have to pay the full amount of the debt, the IRS treats the forgiven amount as gained income, for which you should pay income taxes.
+Because you no longer have to pay the total debt, the IRS treats the forgiven amount as gained income, for which you should pay income taxes.
 (That additional income might also affect your state taxes.)

 IRS Reporting

 Any financial institution that forgives or writes off $600 or more of a debt's principal (the amount not attributable to interest or fees) must send you and the IRS a Form 1099-C at the end of the tax year.
-These forms are for reporting income, which means that when you file your tax return for the tax year in which your debt was settled or written off, the IRS will make sure that you report the amount on the Form 1099-C as income.
+These forms are for reporting income, which means that when you file your tax return for the tax year in which your debt was settled or written off, the IRS will make sure that you report the amount on Form 1099-C as income.

-Even if you don't get a Form 1099-C from a creditor, the creditor might very well have submitted one to the IRS.
+Even if you don't get a Form 1099-C from a creditor, the creditor might have submitted one to the IRS.
 If you haven't listed the income on your tax return and the creditor has provided the information to the IRS, you could get a tax bill or, worse, an audit notice.
-This could end up costing you more in IRS interest and penalties in the long run.
+This omission could end up costing you more in IRS interest and penalties in the long run.

 The Internal Revenue Code has several reporting exceptions.
 For example, if the financial institution issues a Form 1099-C, you don't have to report the income on your tax return if you were insolvent before the creditor agreed to settle or write off the debt.